Energy-Optimal Allocation of Storage in Transmission Grid Networks: Results

 Storage dynamics modifies global power flows.
 To verify if the centrality strategy does not lead to congestion in the network, we verify that the condition

-is met for all edges and all centrality strategies.
-Here, $P_{ij}$ is the power flow and œ$U_{ij}$ the voltage on edge $(i,j)$. $ I_{\text{max}}= 2$kA is estimated from the literature \cite{pays1994cables}.
+is met for all edges and all centrality strategies for the rescaled production.
+Here, $P_{ij}$ is the power flow and $U_{ij}$ the voltage on edge $(i,j)$. $ I_{\text{max}}= 2$kA is estimated from the literature \cite{pays1994cables}.
 The power factor value is $cos(\phi) = 0.9$, which is a standard approximation regarding transmission network.